Nicer82/EnergyMonitor/README.md

 # Monitoring Energy with your Raspberry Pi

-The centerpiece of the design is an MCP3208 analog-to-digital controller, which used SPI to communicate with the RPi.
+The centerpiece of the design is an MCP3208 analog-to-digital converter, which uses SPI to communicate with the RPi.
 You will need a device or service running a MySQL database to store the volumes measured by the Energymonitor.

-on the RPI, two pieces of software are running:
+On the RPi, two pieces of software are running:
 - collector.py: reads out the MCP3208 continuously and uploads the current state to:
 - API/state.py: a RESTful API webservice using Flask that can return the last state, calculates the volume and uploads the volume to a MySQL database